mcu-tools/mcuboot/docs/design.md

 Procedure:

-A. Inspect swap status region; is an interrupted swap being resumed?
+1. Inspect swap status region; is an interrupted swap being resumed?
-    Yes: Complete the partial swap operation; skip to step C.
+    Yes: Complete the partial swap operation; skip to step 3.
-    No: Proceed to step B.
+    No: Proceed to step 2.

-B. Inspect image trailers; is a swap requested?
+2. Inspect image trailers; is a swap requested?
     Yes.
         1. Is the requested image valid (integrity and security check)?
             Yes.
                 a.
 Perform swap operation.
                 b.
 Persist completion of swap procedure to image trailers.
                 c.
-Proceed to step C.
+Proceed to step 3.
             No.
                 a.
 Erase invalid image.
                 b.
 Persist failure of swap procedure to image trailers.
                 c.
-Proceed to step C.
+Proceed to step 3.
-    No: Proceed to step C.
+    No: Proceed to step 3.

-C. Boot into image in slot 0.
+3. Boot into image in slot 0.

-*** IMAGE SWAPPING
+## Image Swapping

 The boot loader swaps the contents of the two image slots for two reasons:
     * User has issued a "set pending" operation; the image in slot-1 should be